-Finally, the deliberative process to make the final recommendation also differs at hospital level from national/regional HTA agencies/units.
-To make the final recommendation from an assessment, national/regional HTA agencies/units use deliberative processes (e.g., appraisal) that embrace usually different stakeholders.
-Among these stakeholders, health care professionals not directly involved in the demand of the technology and patient representatives are included in the appraisal panels (as well as representatives from industry in some HTA agencies) (Bond et al, 2020).
-In the hospital the recommendations are made with the results from the HB-HTA document and by the assessment team that, as mentioned above, also includes the health care professional that was asking for the technology (though this may vary across hospitals).
+Finally, the deliberative process to make the final recommendation also differs at hospital level from National/Regional HTA agencies/units.
+National/regional HTA agencies/units use deliberative processes (e.g., appraisal) that usually involve different stakeholders.
+Among these stakeholders, health professionals not directly involved in the demand of the technology and patient representatives are included in the appraisal committees (as well as representatives from industry in some HTA agencies) (Bond et al, 2020).
+In the hospital the recommendations are made with the results from the HB-HTA document and by the assessment team that, as mentioned above, also includes the health professional that was asking for the technology (though this may vary across hospitals).
 In hospitals, the patient is generally not represented when discussing the results of the HB-HTA to make a final recommendation.

 HB-HTA answers questions related with the appropriateness, feasibility, sustainability, economic viability and opportunity-costs of introducing a specific technology in a specific hospital.
-In that sense, the difference between a HTA performed at national/regional level and a HTA performed at the hospital, is similar to the difference between the efficacy and the effectiveness, in other words, the results obtained from a technology in "ideal" conditions of clinical practice (efficacy) versus the results obtained when the technology is used in every-day clinical practice (Sampietro-Colom L et al, 2016)
+In that sense, the difference between an HTA performed at national/regional level and an HTA performed at the hospital, is similar to the difference between the efficacy and the effectiveness.
+In other words, the results obtained from a technology in "ideal" conditions of clinical practice (efficacy) versus the results obtained when the technology is used in every-day clinical practice (Sampietro-Colom et al, 2016)

-Summarizing, a HB-HTA is performed when a HTA is carried out considering the contextual characteristics of the hospital when a decision regarding a new technology is going to be taken considering the hospital priorities on technologies to be assessed, the timing to give the answer to decision-makers, the type of information and data that these hospital decision-makers contemplate as relevant for them, and involving from the scratch the health care professionals who are asking for the introduction of the new technology in the hospital (Sampietro-Colom L et al, 2016).
-See Box 2 on the case of Photodynamic Therapy (PDT) for the treatment of basocellular carcinoma (CBC) as an example.
+Summarizing, HB-HTA is performed when HTA is carried out to inform a decision regarding a new technology at the hospital level.
+It is considering the hospital priorities on technologies to be assessed, the timing to give the answer to decision-makers, the type of information and data that these hospital decision-makers contemplate as relevant for them, and involving the health professionals who are asking for the introduction of the new technology in the hospital from the start (Sampietro-Colom et al, 2016).
+See Box 2 for the case of Photodynamic Therapy (PDT) for the treatment of basocellular carcinoma (CBC) as an example.

-Finally, Micro level decisions relate to how management of a single patient or a subgroup of patients will be proposed.
-Micro decisions define what will ultimately occur with the individual patient, a treatment can be reimbursed by a defined system, provide by a hospital, but if prescription is not made by the professional and administered to the patient or the patient denies the treatment or the proposed management scheme, the technology won't be used on those that could have an indication.
-This means that it is not only a matter of facts and how they could be collected to make decisions, but how information is transmitted and in which context and the perception or perceptions that the different decision makers could have at the different levels of decision.
-A professional with a different profile, knowledge or experience can differently act, patients of different ages, socioeconomic statuses or suffering different conditions (acute vs chronic, single morbidity vs multimorbidity) could have diverse perspectives around their pathology and thus, influence the uptake of the technology.
-Those are hidden values that acquire relevance when approaching the value of a technology in a given context.
-As it has been described in previous chapters of the VALIDATE handbook, values cannot be separately analysed when collecting facts (See Chapters 1 and 5) and that also differ from context to context, including the relevance that is given to the different facts.
+Finally, micro-level decisions concern the care pathway of a single patient or a subgroup of patients.
+Micro-level decisions define what will ultimately occur with the individual patient, a treatment can be reimbursed by a defined system, or provided by a hospital. but if prescription is not made by the professional and administered to the patient or the patient denies the treatment or the proposed management scheme, the technology won't be used on those that could have an indication.
+This means that it is not only a matter of facts and how they could be collected to make decisions, but how information is transmitted and in which context and the perception or perceptions that the different decision-makers could have at the different levels of decision-making.
+Health professionals with a different profile, knowledge or experience can act differently, patients of different age, socioeconomic status or suffering from different conditions (acute vs chronic, single morbidity vs multimorbidity) could also have diverse perspectives and values concerning their pathology and thus, may influence the uptake of the technology.
+As it has been described in previous chapters of the VALIDATE handbook, values cannot be separately analysed when collecting facts, and also differ from context to context, including the relevance that is given to the different facts.